Know how to prevent hearing loss

 • Reduce the volume in your car

 Listening to loud music in a confined environment increases the risk of ear hair cell damage.
 Reduce the volume while the windows are closed.
-Although you may appreciate the feel of the breeze in your hair when driving with your windows down, the noise it produces can contribute to hearing loss.
-When traveling at high speeds, it is preferable to keep the window open.
+While driving with your windows down, you may like the sensation of the breeze in your hair, but the noise it makes can cause hearing loss.
+Maintaining an open window is the preferred option when driving at high speeds.

 • Stop smoking and vaping, and restrict your alcohol use

-Whether inhaled directly, indirectly or even in utero, cigarette smoke has been shown in studies to impact a person’s hearing health significantly.
-Similarly, excessive alcohol use can generate a hazardous environment in the ear.
+Studies have demonstrated that cigarette smoke, whether breathed directly, indirectly, or even during pregnancy, has a substantial negative effect on an individual’s hearing health.
+In a similar vein, drinking too much alcohol can create a dangerous environment in the ears.
 The link between vaping and hearing loss is less well-studied, but anecdotal reports have linked it to sudden hearing loss.

 Leave a Reply